windameister/CharacterCraft/README.md

 A Character Editor for Tavern v2 spec Character (Compatible with SillyTavern, CHUB)

-This project is aimed to help creating and editing better characters which could be played on the following projects.
+This project is aimed to help character creators better creating and editing characters.
+(Using Tavern V2 PNG spec) Could be played used the following projects.

 * The editor is in very early stage of developing, welcome to contact us through [report issues](https://github.com/windameister/CharacterCraft/issues).